 The university encourages all instructors to strive for free and open communication within their classrooms.
 However, for student learning to be most effective, classrooms must

-Why Quality Matters?
-Quality Matters (QM) is a faculty-centered, peer review process based on best practices to measure the quality of online and blended courses.
+Quality Matters Quality Matters (QM) is a faculty-centered, peer review process based on best practices to measure the quality of online and blended courses.
+You

 by Richard M. Felder, North Carolina State University and Rebecca Brent, Education Designs, Inc. Reprinted from Tomorrow Professor’s Email Newsletter Like most faculty members, we began